Login

 Property transfer tax if a loss is made

 The property transfer tax applies to the transfer of ownership.
-Unlike the capital gains tax on property, the property transfer tax must be paid regardless of whether the sale was profitable.
+Unlike the property gains tax, the property transfer tax must be paid regardless of whether the sale was profitable.

 In the canton of Lucerne, property transfers are taxed at 1.5%.
 If you purchase a property for 1 million francs, you will therefore owe 15,000 francs in property transfer tax.